-2016 marks the 500th birthday of what is quintessentially a German institution - the Reinheitsgebot.
+2016 marked the 500th birthday of what is quintessentially a German institution - the Reinheitsgebot.
 This was a law passed on April 23, 1516, to guarantee the purity of beer and it stipulated which things could go into the brewing of German beer and which things couldn’t.
 The only ingredients it actually allowed were water, barley and hops, and not any of the other plants and herbs that medieval brewers often added.

 The old Reinheitsgebot gave way to today’s similarly stringent Provisional Beer Law, which also states what is permitted in German beer.
 The fact, however, that there are still a lot of brewers using the Reinheitsgebot for advertising purposes can be put down to the aura still emanating from the historic regulation.
 The terms Reinheit (purity) and Gebot (commandment) imply that German beer is pure beyond any shadow of a doubt and a source of national pride.
 While German brewers, over the centuries, comfortably acquiesced to the basic ingredients, approaches in other countries were more experimental, for example, in the USA, where, in the late 1970s, a movement emerged that took up the cause of redefining the beverage.
 Enthusiasts who had had enough of run-of-the-mill beers started brewing their first concoctions in their own cellars and later set up the first microbreweries.
 Their beer, Craft Beer, was characterized above all by its variety of flavours and the brewers’ urge to experiment and it was this that brought about some unusual creations containing such things as pumpkin, orange peel or chocolate.